jetify-com/devbox/docs/app/docs/ide_configuration/direnv.md

 #### Existing Project

-For an existing project, you can add a `.envrc` file by running `devbox generate envrc`:
+For an existing project, you can add a `.envrc` file by running `devbox generate direnv`:

 ```bash
 ➜  devbox generate direnv